Professor Rod Stables Appointment

 Professor Rod Stables has been appointed to the role of Clinical Lead for the British Heart Foundation Clinical Research Collaborative.
 This vital role will provide the essential clinical leadership to support the planning and delivery of world-class clinical research in all aspects of cardiovascular disease.

-Prof Stables is consultant cardiologist and Director of the Cardiac Catheterisation Laboratories at LHCH — a specialist cardiothoracic unit and, in terms of procedure volume, one of the largest cardiac units in Europe.
+Prof Stables is consultant cardiologist at LHCH — a specialist cardiothoracic unit and, in terms of procedure volume, one of the largest cardiac units in Europe.
 He was the Chair of the Academic and Research Committee at the British Cardiovascular Society and holds academic appointments at the University of Liverpool and Imperial College, London.

 The newly established BHF Clinical Research Collaborative aims to unite and coordinate the current clinical research efforts of the existing professional societies and clinical research groups in heart and circulatory diseases.